Exercising With a Rotator Cuff Tear: What Works (And What to Avoid)

 Preventing and Treating Rotator Cuff Injuries

-If you have any questions about a rotator cuff injury and want to learn more about treatment options, schedule an appointment with Resurgens Orthopaedic physician today!
+If you have questions about a rotator cuff injury or want to learn more about treatment options, schedule an appointment with a Resurgens Orthopaedics physician today.